telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ### Sorting Options

 To create a custom sorting order, click the desired column.
-For example, click the **URL** column to sort alphabetically based on the URL, or click the **Body Size** column to sort based on the session size in bytes.
+For example, click the **URL** column to sort alphabetically based on the URL or click the **Body Size** column to sort based on the session size in bytes.
 The default sorting order is based on the unique identification number (order of appearance).

 ### Filtering Options

-Each column comes with a **filter** button, which popups an additional **Filter** menu.
+Each column has a **filter** button, which popups an additional **Filter** menu.

 The column **Filter** menu enables you to easily add filters for the currently selected column &mdash;for example, filter all the traffic by the **host** name or by a specific **status code**.
 Columns with active filters will have a blue filter indicator.
 You can remove a column filter through the **Clear** button in the **Filter** menu (for the filtered column) or through the **Filters** toolbar option.